cervus-v/cervus/README.md

 ![Screenshot](https://i.imgur.com/QFvUibQ.png)

-## What's it?
+## What is it?

-Cervus implements a WebAssembly "usermode" on top of the Linux kernel (which tries to follows the [CommonWA](https://github.com/CommonWA/cwa-spec) specification), enabling wasm applications to run directly in ring 0, while still ensuring safety and security.
+Cervus implements a WebAssembly "usermode" on top of the Linux kernel (which tries to follow the [CommonWA](https://github.com/CommonWA/cwa-spec) specification), enabling wasm applications to run directly in ring 0, while still ensuring safety and security.

 ## But why?